EGA-archive/LocalEGA/docs/ingestion.rst

 repository`_.
 We containerized the code and use `Docker`_ to deploy it.

-Since there are several components, we provide a docker-compsose files with some settings, and a README for the deployment.
+Since there are several components, we provide a docker-compose files with some settings, and a README for the deployment.

-Finally, there is also a `fake Central EGA instance <https://github.com/EGA-archive/LocalEGA/tree/master/deploy/docker/cega>`, to demonstrate the connection by triggering some messages:
+Finally, there is also a `fake Central EGA instance <https://github.com/EGA-archive/LocalEGA/tree/master/deploy/docker/cega>`_, to demonstrate the connection by triggering some messages:

 .. code-block:: console